-Note: Late assessments without illness self-reports will not be accepted, or will receive a mark of zero.
-Late assessments with illness self-reports must be submitted within 24 hours of submission of the last illness self-report.
-If assignments are missed for a prolonged period, with a valid excuse, the weight that would otherwise be applied to those assignments will be added to the weighting for the Midterm Exam or Final Project.
-This is an essay-based course and so completion of the final project is a requirement for receiving a passing grade for the course.
-In rare circumstances and at the discretion of the professor, the final project may be accepted late with a severe grade penalty of at least one letter grade.
+Note: Late assessments without official documentation and timely notification to the instructor will not be accepted and will receive a mark of zero.
+Late assessments with documentation from Academic Counseling must be submitted within 24 hours of the assessment submission deadline.
+If assessments are missed for a prolonged period, with a valid excuse, the weight that would otherwise be applied to those assessments may be added to the weighting for the Quizzes or Final Project, at the discretion of the instructor.

-Class Participation (5%)
+Class Participation (10%)

-- Students are expected to attend all lectures. - Full marks for class participation require answering questions in class, asking questions, and contributing to discussions.
+- Students are expected to attend all lectures.
+Attendance will be taken in class via Brightspace (this will be further explained in September). - Full marks for class participation require answering questions in class, asking questions, and contributing to discussions.
 Students may be randomly called on to answer questions in class if there is not active participation.